 A balanced diet does not assure that your child is getting enough fluoride.
 Fluoride protects teeth from tooth decay and helps heal early decay.
 Fluoride is in the drinking water of some towns and cities.
 Ask us if your water has fluoride in it.
 If it doesn’t, we can discuss giving your child a prescription for fluoride drops.
 First, here are the essentials:

-- Eat a balanced diet is one that includes fruits and vegetables; breads and cereals; milk and dairy products; meat, fish, and eggs.
-Crunchy, healthy fruits such as carrots and apples not only provide great nutrition, but also are a natural way to clean the teeth.
+- Eat a balanced diet is one that includes fruits and vegetables; bread and cereals; milk and dairy products; meat, fish, and eggs.
+Crunchy, healthy fruits such as carrots and apples not only provide great nutrition but also are a natural way to clean the teeth.

-- Minimize starchy foods such as breads, crackers, pasta, pretzels and potato chips.
+- Minimize starchy foods such as bread, crackers, pasta, pretzels, and potato chips.
 Remember, some foods that contain sugar or starch are much safer if they are consumed with a meal, not as a snack.

 - Eat a diet that’s high in carbohydrates like sugar and starches.
 This puts your child at a much higher risk for tooth decay.